Update of prior probabilities by minimal divergence: The optimal choice

 The two previous theorems assume that no empirical information is available about conditional probabilities.
 If such information is present then an optimal choice should make use of it.
 In one case the solution of the problem is straightforward.
 If the probabilities $\pemp_i$ are available together with all conditional probabilities $\pemp(B|O_i)$ and there exists an update $\nu$ which reproduces these results then it is unique.
 Two cases remain: 1) The information about the conditional probabilities is incomplete; 2) the information is internally inconsistent -- no update exists which reproduces the data.

-Let us tackle the problem by considering the case that the single information which is available besides the probabilities $\pemp_i$ is the vector of conditional probabilities $\pemp(B|O_i)$ of the event $B$ given the outcome of the measurement of the random variable $g$ as introduced in Section \ref{sect:emp}.
+Let us tackle the problem by considering the case that the single information that is available besides the probabilities $\pemp_i$ is the vector of conditional probabilities $\pemp(B|O_i)$ of a fixed event $B$ given the outcome of the measurement of the random variable $g$ as introduced in Section \ref{sect:emp}.

 The following result is independent of the choice of divergence function.

 \begin{proposition} Fix an event $B$ in $X$.
 Assume that the conditional probabilities $p(B|O_i)$, $i=1,\cdots,n$, are strictly positive and strictly less than 1.
 Assume in addition that $\pemp_i\pemp(B|O_i)\le 1$ for all $i$.
 Then there exists an update $\nu$ with corresponding probabilities $q(\cdot)$ such that $q(O_i)=\pemp_i$ and $q(B|O_i)=\pemp(B|O_i)$, $i=1,\cdots,n$. \end{proposition}